sigasigasiga/neovim-dark-monitor/README.md

 Its cons:
 * For each new vim instance it spawns another process which monitors the system theme, whereas `neovim-dark-monitor` can control all the instances within a single process
-* It doesn't provide an ability to query current theme in any time
+* It doesn't provide an ability to query current theme at any time
 * It is written in vimscript, so it should be a bit slower (but you probably won't notice that anyway though)

 ### [auto-dark-mode.nvim](https://github.com/f-person/auto-dark-mode.nvim)